Skip to content

 What are the symptoms of Wellbutrin overdose?

 An overdose happens when you take too much bupropion at once.
-Signs of an overdose include losing consciousness, fever, hallucinations, and muscle pain.
-One of the biggest concerns is seizures, which happen in 1/3 of bupropion overdoses.
+Signs of an overdose include loss of consciousness, fever, hallucinations, and muscle pain.
+One of the biggest concerns is seizures, which happen in about a third of bupropion overdoses.
 If someone might have overdosed on bupropion, take them to a hospital immediately.
 People who overdose on bupropion are also at risk for heart problems and the loss of their ability to breathe on their own.

 Can I take Wellbutrin during pregnancy?

-Bupropion has not been linked to any harm to the developing fetus.
-In general, there are very few trials done on drug safety in pregnancy because of the ethics of testing on expectant mothers.
-Because of this, it’s often hard to find evidence of how safe medications are while a woman is pregnant.
+Bupropion has not been linked to any harm to a developing fetus.
+However, there are very few trials done on drug safety in pregnancy because of the ethics of testing on expectant mothers.
+Because of this, it is often hard to find evidence of how safe medications are while a woman is pregnant.
 Scientists sometimes monitor pregnant women who have decided to continue to take medications to see if there are any concerns for the baby.

 Ultimately, the decision to start or stop a medication is up to the woman and her doctor.
-The risk of untreated depression or smoking is often more demonstrably harmful to the baby than the medication might be.
+The risk of untreated depression or smoking might be more harmful to the baby than the medication.
 Speak with your doctor to help you decide what is best for you and your child.

 The National Pregnancy Registry for Antidepressants (NPRAD) is dedicated to evaluating the safety of antidepressant medications that are taken during pregnancy.
 If you decide to continue with bupropion during pregnancy, you should consider participating in this study to help scientists and doctors increase the usefulness of bupropion’s safety information.